-Have participants ever left your meeting feeling worse than they did when they arrived?
-If so, your group has experienced a “pity party.”
+Has your group ever experienced a “pity party?”
 While this can happen occasionally to many groups, if it occurs on a regular basis, it’s time to “accentuate the positive” and make the group a more positive and uplifting experience for all who attend.

 Below are some suggestions on how group facilitators and members can turn the meeting around to focus the group more on hope and recovery than on misery.

 - Ground Rules – Put a sentence in your ground rules or mission statement stating that an important purpose of your group is to help members recognize and share their strengths, successes and hopes—not just their problems.
 Make sure that this is read at the start of every meeting.
 Also, focus your group on the concepts of recovery and hope.

 - Check-In – Help your members share their good experiences by reminding them to contribute their insights, quotes and information on helpful resources or literature they have used, or practical coping techniques that work for them.
 For example, you could build this into the structure of your meetings by regularly starting your meetings with introductions and brief “go-round” that permits each member to briefly answer a question that draws out a positive experience, e.g. “Describe one good thing that you’ve done (or has happened to you) since the last meeting?”
 Or a similar question could be developed that helps people to share their successes and joys for which they are thankful, etc.